get-convex/launchdarkly/README.md

 ### LaunchDarkly account

-To use the LaunchDarkly Convex component, you'll need a LaunchDarkly account.
-Your LaunchDarkly subscription must include access to integrations.
+To use this component you must have a LaunchDarkly account on the [LaunchDarkly Foundation](https://launchdarkly.com/pricing/) plan.

 ### Convex App